JoseDeOcampo/JoseDeOcampo/README.md

 5. you use the "cp" command. for instance , i would put cp [file/directory-sources] [destination]. file/directory-source for which file i want to copy and destination for where i want to put the file in

 C:\Users\joser\OneDrive\Pictures\Screenshots\Screenshot 2023-09-22 164950.png

+# <JoseDeOcampo> Module Three

+## Answers:

+1.)
+In Python, to add a single-line comment, you use the # symbol 2.)
+In C++, to add a single-line comment, you use the // symbols.
+3.)
+In Python, to add a multi-line comment, you enclose the comment between # symbol.
+4.)
+In C++, to add a multi-line comment, you enclose the comment between /* ........ */